Coronavirus: 38 further deaths confirmed as number of Irish cases passes 12,000

 The key to the testing, he explained, is to test as much as needed rather than achieving a specific target.

-Dr De Gascun said that Ireland is now very close to that position.
+Dr De Gascun said that Ireland was very close to being in that position.
 In recent weeks the issue had been that more people were coming through the testing process than laboratories could manage.
 Now GP referrals are being matched and are feeding into laboratory capacity.

 There were some imbalances, but these are now being matched from start to finish, he said.